ncgaz/fuseki-docker/jena-fuseki/README.md

 To try out this image, try:

-    docker run -p 3030:3030 stain/jena-fuseki
+    docker run -p 8080:8080 jena-fuseki

-The Apache Jena Fuseki should then be available at http://localhost:3030/
+The Apache Jena Fuseki should then be available at http://localhost:8080/

 To expose Fuseki on a different port, simply modify first part of `-p`:

-    docker run -p 8080:3030 stain/jena-fuseki
+    docker run -p 3030:8080 jena-fuseki

 To load RDF graphs, you will need to log in as the `admin` user.
 To see the